reiugit/PostgresWithDapper/README.md

 # Using Postgres with Dapper

+### Prerequisites:
-### First: Start Postgres-database with "docker compose up".
+* Start Postgres-database with "docker compose up".